MileHacker Logo

 Currency and Payment

 The official currency is the Chinese Yuan (CNY), also known as Renminbi (RMB).
 The symbol is ¥.
-Main financial institutions in Longyan, like Bank of China, Industrial and Commercial Bank of The people's republic of china (ICBC), and China Construction Bank (CCB), have currency exchange services.
+Main financial institutions in Longyan, like Bank of China, Industrial and Commercial Bank of The people's the republic of china (ICBC), and China Construction Bank (CCB), have currency exchange services.

 ATMs are widely available in Longyan city and larger towns.
 You can withdraw CNY using international debit or credit cards.